Harriet Tubman Grave

 The gravestone marker is approximately three feet tall, and was erected in 1937 by the Empire State Federation of Women's Clubs.
 The original marker from 1915 was sponsored by the Harriet Tubman Neighborhood Club out of New York, New York.
 Marie Jackson Stuart was the president of this women's club and designed the original marker.

 It is carved with the name "Harriet Tubman Davis (1820–1913)" on the front.
 On the back is an inscription commemorating Tubman's work with the Underground Railroad and her role as scout and nurse during the Civil War.
 The religious faith that marked all her activities is noted with the inscription "Servant of God, Well Done."
-The gravesite is located on Fort Hill Cemetery's "West Lawn C", beneath a large tree, with two small bushes on each side of her headstone.
+The gravesite is located on Fort Hill Cemetery's "West Lawn C", beneath a large tree, with one small yew bush on each side of her headstone.

 Harriet Tubman's grave is the focus of an annual pilgrimage by the Thompson AME Zion Church to commemorate her life and work.

 The gravesite was listed on the National Register of Historic Places in 1999.